patrickkfkan/bandcamp-fetch/README.md

 ### User Sessions

-When you sign into Bandcamp, a "Cookie" is created to identify the user session.
-You can pass the value of this cookie to the library and gain access to your private collection as well as high-quality MP3 streams of purchased media:
+When you visit Bandcamp, a "Cookie" is used to identify the user session.
+If you are signed in, you can pass the value of this cookie to the library and gain access to your private collection as well as high-quality MP3 streams of purchased media:

 ```javascript
 bcfetch.setCookie('xxxx');